 When going camping or on a hiking trip, there are several valuable items you should carry with you.
 Among them are food, water, sometimes a portable shelter, a multi-tool and, of course, matches or a lighter.
 The last two are necessary in case you need to start a fire to warm up or to signal for help.

-As a survivalist, it is recommended and very important to know how to start a fire without matches or a lighter.
-In this article, I will share with you some of the best ways to do so, even if you are not trained or an expert.
+Whether you are a survivalist or a camping enthusiast, it is highly recommended that you know how to start a fire without matches or a lighter.
+In this article, I will share with you some of the best ways to do so, even if you are not an expert.

 There are 4 primary ways you can use in order to start a fire if you don’t have any matches or a lighter:

 - Friction: This is probably the most common method to use in order to create fire.
-An example to this method will be rubbing wood together using a plow, bow or hand drill.
+A common example is rubbing wood together using a plow, bow or hand drill.

-- Sparks: You can start a fire by creating sparks using rocks, flint, and battery with wool.
+- Sparks: You can start a fire by creating sparks using rocks, flint, or a battery with wool.

-- Sun: This is another method to start a fire, and it’s done by concentrating the sunbeam.
-It will work only with the right materials and if the weather is not too cloudy.
+- Sun: This method is done by concentrating the sunbeam.
+It usually works only with the right materials and clear weather.

-- Chemicals: There are different chemicals that will combust and start a fire when they are mixed.
-This method is not very recommended, since you don’t want to carry around assorted materials that can endanger you and your surroundings.
+- Chemicals: There are several chemicals that will combust when they are mixed.
+This method is not very recommended, since you don’t want to carry potentially dangerous materials.

 Uses of Fire in the Wild